Crete Training Retreat 2020

-Crete is pretty much undiscovered in terms of cycling, swimming, yoga and Gyrokinesis training retreats, which is strange as it is blessed with amazing scenery, quiet roads, plentiful sunshine and the best diet in the Mediterranean.
-After checking out the southwest of the Island in May Hana and I selected a base in a lovely coastal town Paleochora.
+Crete is pretty much undiscovered in terms of Cycling, Swimming training retreats, which is strange as it is blessed with amazing scenery, quiet roads, plentiful sunshine and the best diet in the Mediterranean.
+After checking out the southwest of the Island in 2019 Hana and I selected a base in a lovely coastal town Paleochora.

-After the amazing success of this camp we are happy to offer more opportunities to join us in Crete in 2020.
+After the amazing success of this camp we are happy to offer the opportunity to join us in Crete in 2020.

-Starting the day with either a swim and or Gyrokinesis session sets you up perfectly for the day.
+Starting the day with either a swim and or functional warmup mobility session sets you up perfectly for the day.
 We start the rides as the sun and incredible blue sky reveal a beautiful rolling landscape.
-On the whole this area of Crete is hilly with low level mountains, it has in my mind the feel of an alpine retreat, only a lot warmer and the smells of the orange blossoms and herbs they are better than the aromatherapy in a spa.
+On the whole this area of Crete is hilly with low level mountains, it has in my mind the feel of an Alpine retreat, only a lot warmer and the smells of the Orange blossoms and herbs they are better than the aromatherapy in any spa.

 The island is stunning as anything I’ve seen anywhere in the world - an enticing mix, thin and wide gorges carved into the mountainsides caused by millennia of gushing water, the winding road roads elevated high above the valley floors, a tiny blue and white chapel chapel shinning brightly in the distance, a beacon that indicates the top of many climbs.
 From the outside these exude an air of history and secrecy, along with rudimentary charm and indisputable beauty.
 I can’t help thinking just how well these sum up the island, a picturesque if obvious façade from without; a trove of unseen riches from within.
 Crete has an abundance of hidden treasures and all you have to do to discover them is ride a bike.